What to wear:

 Roy's past solo performances include:

-- Eisteddfod prize winner - Millionaires hoedown by Herman Clebanoff (2023)
+- Eisteddfod prize winner: Millionaires hoedown by Herman Clebanoff (2023)

-- Eisteddfod prize winner - 'Czardas' by Vittorio Monti (2024)
+- Eisteddfod prize winner: Czardas by Vittorio Monti (2024)

-- Soloist (Violin 1) - Vivaldi Violin Concerto for two violins RV 522 (2024)
+- Soloist (Violin 1): Violin Concerto for two violins RV 522 by Antonio Vivaldi with the JCO (2024)

-- Soloist - Four Seasons by Antonio Vivaldi (Summer III: Presto) (2024)
+- Soloist: Four Seasons by Antonio Vivaldi (Summer III: Presto) with the SCO (2024)

 Soloist: Roy Zhang

-Viola: Sean Tseng, Shirley Lei
+Viola: Sean Tseng

 Cello: Lachlan Zhou (P), Zoe Vom Kolke, Ezekiel Khoo

-Featuring Hana Takahashi-Chan as soloist
+Featuring Noel Zhang as soloist

-Hana started learning in 2015 in Prep.
-(Trent 2015 - present)
+Noel started learning the cello in 2020 in Prep.
+(Zachary Armstrong 2020 - 2021) (Trent 2022 - present)

 Soloist: Noel Zhang